-The Chemistry Department uses the ALEKS system for general chemistry course placement.
+The Chemistry Department uses the ALEKS system for general chemistry course placement and in most general chemistry courses.
 We require the Chemistry Learning Modules for Placement to ensure that students have a strong chance at success, as the courses are demanding.

 - The initial assessment will consist of up to 30 questions, depending on your current knowledge.